EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Background

 EDHOC is a 3-message key exchange protocol.
-Section 7.1 of {{I-D.ietf-lake-edhoc}} specifes how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
+Section 7.1 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.

 This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server.
 That is, the CoAP Client sends a POST request containing the EDHOC message 1 to a reserved resource at the CoAP Server.
 This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing the EDHOC message 2.
 Finally, the EDHOC message 3 is sent by the CoAP Client in a CoAP POST request to the same resource used for the EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".